amirkeren/bluemix-lab1/README.md

 2. Navigate to the cloned project folder (extract the file first if you downloaded the zip file)

-3. Create a new file named manifest.yml in the root folder of the project with the following content -
+3. Create a new file named manifest.yml in the root folder of the project with the following content (replace *APP_NAME* with the name you want to give your web application) -

 ```
 applications: